pulkitmittal/performance-reviews/README.md

 * Use a better authentication mechanism - use passport or similar for saving auth token in database instead of application state
 * Encrypt passwords
 * Possibly use some ORM to replace SQL queries
+* Add inner joins/left joins, but don't let it slow down the app
-* Use typescript definitions for API spec
+* Use typescript definitions to create API spec
 * Translate database errors into human friendly API errors
 * Use database transactions for atomicity